Schaumi19/InMoov_HTLWeiz/dipl/dok.md

     * und die Endanschläge mit SetMin/SetMax gesetzt werden
     * Abschließend muss der Aktuator noch der Richtigen Position(Schulter(L/R)/Hüfte) zugeordnet werden.
     * Mit Save wird die Config gespeichert
-* Objekt/Gesture recognition
-*

-## Doku Platinen neu Entwicklung

-#### Features
-* Control up to four motors
-* uses angle inputs
-* Uses one Sensor per motor.
-We use Potentiometers, but it is also possible to use other sensors like hall encoders.
-* Voltages Currents
-* It has two types error of detection:
-  * If the input value is higher/lower than the maximum/minimum value:
-    * Detects all wire disconnections on the sensor side
-  * Time based error system
-    * Detects mechanical defects and wire disconnections on the motor side.

-#### New Features
-* SMD Pullups so the sensor input has always a fixed value and is not free floating
-* Error LED
-* Compatible with the new Arduino nano every
-* Better Labeling
-* Use of a different Connector Molex because USB is messy and not really wear resistant. and doesnt have a lock
-* Routed I2C to the Connector
-* Platinen Location über Jumper änderbar --> Kein nerviges Umprogrammieren

-## Motoren:
-* Es werden Widerstände In Serie mit eingelötet um die Leistung zu begrenzen --> Motortreiber werden nicht kaputt
-* We use JST XH Connectors for our motors